powersa/JimBrau/slides.md

 ![alt text](assets/BenchBrau.JPG "Bench!")

-The Limperi cam smile harder than anyone!
+The Limperi can smile harder than anyone!
 Especially the Urquidi